kokke/tiny-AES-c/README.md

 ### Tiny AES128 in C

-This is a small portable implementation of AES128 in C.
+This is a small portable implementation of AES128 in C. The module is self-hosting and intented to be portable.
+I've successfully tested on Intel 64bit, 32bit ARM Cortex-M3 and 8 bit Atmel Mega16.

 AES128 ECB is symmetric, so you use the same function for encrypting and decrypting.